Multiplicity structure of the arc space of a fat point: Computational experiments for more general fat points

 \subsection{Acknowledgements}

-The authors are grateful to Joris van der Hoeven, Hussein Mourtada, Bernd Sturmfels, and Dmitry Trushin for helpful discussions.
+The authors are grateful to Joris van der Hoeven, Hussein Mourtada, Bernd Sturmfels, Dmitry Trushin, and the referees for helpful discussions.
+We thank Yassine El Maazouz and Claudia Fevola for their support with making the Mathrepo webpage.
 GP was partially supported by NSF grants DMS-1853482, DMS-1760448, and DMS-1853650, by the Paris Ile-de-France region, and by the MIMOSA project funded by AAP INS2I CNRS.